 When a cavity is filled, your dentist will typically first numb the area with a local anesthetic, to ensure that you remain comfortable throughout the procedure, then clean the cavity to prepare it for filling.
 After the filling is applied, patients can normally resume their regular activities.

 If you’re experiencing dental discomfort or if you notice any signs of discoloration or spots on your teeth, you should make an appointment with your dentist right away.
 It’s also important to see your dentist regularly, usually every 6 months for healthy patients, for an exam and cleaning.
 Some cavities don’t hurt until they’ve progressed into a more serious issue and this can give your dentist the chance to catch them early.

 If you have more questions like, “Does it hurt to get a cavity filled?” it’s also a good idea to make an appointment to talk with your dentist about cavities and how to prevent and treat them.
 Your dentist wants you to have a happy and healthy smile and will be glad to answer any questions so that you can always feel confident about your dental care.

-Call our Glendale, Sun City West or Scottsdale dental offices, to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Glendale or Sun City West dental office, to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.